-What salary you can make with your Bachelor of Arts degree in Graphic Design can vary greatly depending on several underlying factors, such as location of job opportunity, along with the type of graphic designer you plan to become.
+What salary you can make with your Bachelor of Arts degree in Graphic Design can vary greatly depending on several underlying factors, such as the location of job opportunity, along with the type of graphic designer you plan to become.
 You can expect a higher pay rate in bigger cities where demand is high.
 We will list several jobs in graphic design and go into more about each job and what you can expect your salary will be in each field of graphic design.
 Keep in mind that where you live greatly dictates what your salary will consist of…

 Graphic Designer: A graphic designer position, in which you use computer software to create visual effects and content, may require you to be able to work on web pages, along with taking control of social media content, digital banner ads, along with other things.
 You would need to know HTML, Adobe programs, and have animation skills.
-This position has an average median salary of $41,000.
+This position has an average median salary of $52,110 annually.

 Digital and Print Designer: If you have a good eye and the ability to see trends, then you could be creating multimedia content, web billboards, banners, and other advertising material.
 If you work well with a team, and enjoy this type of job environment, being a digital and print designer may be what you are looking for.
-To fit the requirements for this job, you would be expected to know Photoshop, InDesign, Illustrator, Acrobat, HTML and CSS.
+To fit the requirements for this job, you would be expected to know Photoshop, InDesign, Illustrator, Acrobat, HTML, and CSS.
 Your job would be to make Print Ads, Web Banners, Menus, Web Site Design, and Programming.
 Your salary for this position starts in the $35,000 range and tops out at the $55,000 level.